 - Check for Passive Resistance of the Soil

 The angle of internal friction, which is an empirical shear strength parameter of the soil, plays a major role in the resistance of the load carried by the ground anchor.
-Also, when it is installed to a greater depth, the frustum of cone of soil supporting the anchor is also large, which gives more force-resistance.
+When it is installed to a greater depth, the frustum of a cone of soil supporting the anchor is large, giving more force resistance.

-Also, when small loads are applied the depth can be less.
+Moreover, when small loads are applied, the depth can be less.
 But if the load is of higher range, sufficient additional anchors (or) greater length is to be provided.
-The diameter of the anchor also plays a bigger part.
-The size and angle of the top surface of ground anchor is a useful parameter in the installation and pull-out resistance of the ground anchor.
+The diameter of the anchor also plays a significant part.
+The size and angle of the top surface of the ground anchor is a useful parameter in the installation and pull-out resistance of the ground anchor.

 Components and Principle of Ground Anchor in Construction